j-2k/j-2k/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=j-2k&layout=compact&theme=cobalt" />

-### 🌓 Hello!
-I'm Juma 🌗
 - I'm an avid Developer & Content Creator.
+- Love Technical Art & Game Development.
-- Aspiring to become a Technical Artist & self-taught Graphics Engineer.
+- Aspiring to become a self-taught Graphics Engineer.
 - I hope you like what you see, more to come in the future.
 - Check out the links below, to see more cool stuff or know more about me.